-- I will hand my phone into a member of staff when I arrive at school.
-My phone will be stored securely and returned to me at the end of the day. - I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.
+• I will hand it into staff before entering the school premises where other students are present.

+I agree that the school will monitor the websites I visit and that there will be consequences if I don't follow the rules.